balderdashy/sails-docs/reference/Models/Model Methods/update.md

 # .update()
 ### Purpose
-Updates existing record in the database that match the given criteria.
+Updates existing records in the database that match the specified criteria.

 ### Overview
 #### Parameters